Historical Context and Foundation

 Unique Weaponry of the Knights of Calatrava

-The lance was the quintessential weapon of the mounted knight.
-Calatravan lances were made of ash or oak, typically 3–4 meters long, with a steel head and a vamplate (hand guard) that often featured the order's cross.
-Unlike the heavier lances used in jousts, Calatravan lances were relatively light for field combat, allowing quick recovery after a charge.
-In the 13th and 14th centuries, they also used javelins (azagayas) adopted from Moorish tactics, which allowed them to harass enemy formations before closing with the lance.
-This combination of shock and skirmish tactics was a hallmark of the order's versatility.
+The lance was the shock weapon of the mounted knight.
+Calatravan lances were made of ash or oak, typically 3–4 meters long, with a steel head and a vamplate (hand guard) bearing the order’s cross.
+To facilitate quick recovery after a charge, the Calatravan lance was lighter than the heavy jousting lance used in tournaments.
+The knight couched the lance under his arm, using the momentum of his horse to drive the point into enemy cavalry.
+In the 13th and 14th centuries, the order also adopted javelins (azagayas) from Moorish tactics, which allowed them to throw projectiles at enemy formations before closing with the lance.
+This combination of shock and skirmish made Calatravan tactics flexible and deadly.

 Shields and Their Symbolism